How To Survive The Two Year Sleep Regression

 - Set limits – be mindful that you are still in control of the bedtime routine.
 Determine how many books you are going to read, how many songs you are going to sing, and how many hugs and kisses are part of the routine.
 Then stick to it!
 Their cute little requests (aka stalling tactics) can begin pushing bedtime too late.

 - Keep the nap – most toddlers nap until in between 3 – 5 years old.
+This is a 2-year old nap strike.
 This regression isn’t a sign they don’t need a nap anymore.
 Continue to offer quiet time in their crib or bed.
 This will allow them to rest their bodies at naptime for at least 60 minutes every single day.
 When the regression is done, the nap will come back.

 - Stay consistent with their schedule – start nap in between 12:00 – 1:00 pm every day to capitalize on their natural sleep window.
 Don’t allow bedtime to push too late.
-If anything during nap strikes and any transition, toddlers tend to do better with an earlier bedtime.
+During nap strikes and any transition, toddlers tend to do better with an earlier bedtime.

 - Empathize with your toddlers’ fears – these fears are real to them and they may need some extra TLC while working through this time.
 To help provide some comfort, consider adding a sleep safe nightlight and / or an ok to wake clock if your little one expresses fear of the dark.
 Talk with your toddler about their fears during awake times.
 Provide reassurance that monsters aren’t real.
 Save your money on monster spray and don’t go on monster hunts.
 These activities validate that monsters are real.
 I reassure my kids “monsters aren’t real.
 Monsters are Elmo and Cookie Monster on Sesame Street and remember they aren’t real.”